soffes/blog/published/2012-04-03-image-optimization-on-ios/image-optimization-on-ios.markdown

 ---
-title: Image Optimization on iOS
+tags:
+- development
-categories: development ios
+- ios
 ---

+# Image Optimization on iOS

 Recently in [IncrediBooth](http://incredibooth.com/), I greatly decreased the size of the IPA we send to Apple. ==We were around 70MB before everything and ended up at 31MB==.
 It was honestly really easy to shave that much off the app.